A new writing competition from the London Society and sponsored by Almacantar - open to all. Write a ‘Love Letter to London’ and you could win £900.

-Entries must be received by 23:59 on 30 November 2021.
+Entries must be received by noon on Monday 6 December.
 Final judging will take place during December and the winners announced in January 2022.
 See ‘how to enter’ above for full rules.

 Almacantar is a property investment company specialising in large-scale, complex developments in Central London.
 Known for its design-led approach, the company focuses on creating long-term value through development, repositioning or active asset management.

 Since it was launched in 2010 by Mike Hussey, Almacantar has acquired over 1.5 million sq ft of prime assets in the heart of London including live projects; Centre Point, Marble Arch Place, One and Two Southbank Place and Lyons Place.